xchewtoyx/calibre-comicvine/README.md

 Dependencies:

  * pycomicvine (https://github.com/authmillenon/pycomicvine)
+ * Levenshtein (optional)

 ## Usage
-You can search for resources on comicvine.com.
+Allows you to search comicvine for metadata for your comics and graphic novels stored in Calibre.

 You will need an API Key to use this source